Victor Wells-Cole: Early life and World War I

 Wells-Cole was born at Lincoln to Gervas Frederic Wells-Cole and his wife, Mary Beatrice Brook.
 He was educated at Winchester College.
-From Winchester he attended Sandhurst, graduating in April 1915 and entering into the King's Own Yorkshire Light Infantry as a second lieutenant.
-Serving during World War I, he was promoted to the rank of lieutenant in April 1917, and was awarded the Military Cross in November 1917.
+From Winchester he attended the Royal Military College, Sandhurst, graduating in April 1915, as World War I was well underway, and entering into the King's Own Yorkshire Light Infantry as a second lieutenant.
+He was promoted to the rank of lieutenant in April 1917, and was awarded the Military Cross in November 1917.
 He transferred to the Labour Corps in March 1918.
+The citation for his MC appeared in The London Gazette and reads as follows:

 First-class cricket and World War II

 By 1923, Wells-Cole was back serving in the King's Own, gaining the rank of captain in March of that year.
 He served in British India the following year, playing in a first-class cricket match for the Europeans against the Hindus at Lahore.
 He batted twice during the match, scoring 1 run in the Europeans first-innings before he was dismissed by Brij Lall, while in their second-innings he was dismissed without scoring by Jagan Mehta.
 After going wicketless in the Hindus first-innings, he took figures of 3 for 44 in their second-innings.
 Returning to England shortly after, he played minor counties cricket for Lincolnshire in 1924, making three appearances in the Minor Counties Championship.
 He was promoted to major in September 1935.
 He later served during the Second World War, during which he was promoted to the rank of lieutenant colonel in April 1942.
 He retired from military service in April 1952.